fitchtech/azure-devops/README.md

 - Promote: Swap endpoints of stacks from green to blue or promote green to blue
 - Reject: delete green stack if tests failed

-### Template Types

-- stages template: inserts stages from stageLists for multi stage pipelines with parameterized inputs
-- jobs template: inserts jobs from jobLists into a stage of stages with parameterized inputs
-- steps template: inserts tasks into steps with parameterized inputs and optionally additional stepLists
-- pipeline template: nests stages, jobs, and steps templates into a single template to extend from with flexible parameters

 ## Design Principals and Patterns

 - Templates encapsulating stepLists, jobLists, and stageLists: no longer than ~500 lines